snap-stanford/ringo/doc/source/reference/multimodal.rst

    be added to a multimodal network using the :class:`TMMNet` method :meth:`AddModeNet`.

-   :class:`TModeNet` inherits from :class:`TNEANet` and therefore has all the same method.
+   :class:`TModeNet` inherits from :class:`TNEANet` and therefore has all the same methods.
 In addition, it has the following multimodal related functions:

      .. describe:: GetCrossNetNames(Names)